IRB Process and Schedule

 UH Investigator Training can be accessed through the UH GPS Learning Management System.

-For all non-UH personnel that will have access to UH PHI, UH systems, or will be conducting research on UH facilities, credentialing is required.
-See UH Research SOP GA-103.
+All non-UH personnel that will have access to UH PHI, UH systems, or will be conducting research on UH facilities must be Research Credentialed.
+See UH Research SOP GA-103: UH Research Credentialing.

 Additional credentialing information can be obtained on the UH Research Credentialing webpage.